lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   Prefix  The prefix octet string.

-  Domain  The domain separator.
-This value is also used as the ctx
-          parameter of the ML-DSA.Sign function.
+  Label     Signature label value for binding the signature to the
+            Composite OID.
+Additionally, the composite signature label is passed into the underlying ML-DSA primitive as the ctx.
+            Label values are defined in the "Signature Label Values" section below.

 Process: